getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-The `yield ..` expression not only sends a value -- `yield` without a value is the same as `yield undefined` -- but also receives (e.g., is replaced by) the resumption value message.
+The `yield ..` expression not only sends a value -- `yield` without a value is the same as `yield undefined` -- but also receives (e.g., is replaced by) the eventual resumption value.
 Consider:

 ```js
 function *foo() {